Sweet Valley High: Sweet Valley: The Sweet Life

 The new series features six confirmed books and takes place a few years after 2011's Sweet Valley Confidential.
 Elizabeth, Jessica and Todd are now thirty.
 Jess and Todd have a son as well.
 And the two have an affair and nearly divorce after their trial separation.
 They then get back together after they declare their love for one another.
-At the end of book six, Elizabeth is hoping that Bruce will propose, but instead he confesses to being in love with ab old flame he dated in high school.
-Also in the books it develops the relationship between the twins brother Steven and his partner Aaron as the two get married and have a baby girl.
+At the end of book six, Elizabeth is hoping that Bruce will propose, but instead he confesses to being in love with an old flame he dated in high school.
+Also in the books it develops the relationship between the twins' brother Steven and his partner Aaron as the two get married and have a baby girl.

 TV series

-A TV series based on Sweet Valley High ran for 88 episodes between 1994 and 1997.
+A TV series based on Sweet Valley High ran for 88 episodes in a total of four seasons between 1994 and 1997.
 It starred real-life twins Brittany and Cynthia Daniel (formerly Doublemint twin models) as Jessica and Elizabeth respectively.
 The twins also modeled for later editions of the book covers.
-The show ran for four seasons.

 There were notable differences between the television series and the books.
 New characters were created, such as Reginald "Shred" Patman and Renata Vargas, while other characters were removed, such as Ned, Alice, and Steven Wakefield.
 Also, while the books are classified in the romance or fantasy/adventure genres, the television series was played out in a more humorous fashion.

 Only Season One of the show was officially released on DVD.